How do I schedule an appointment?

 What should I expect the day of the appointment?

-Please always bring any medications (or a written list of
+Please bring any medications (or a written list of medications)

-medications) your pet is or was recently taking.
-In addition,
+your pet is or was recently taking.
+In addition, please bring any

-please bring any diagnostics, or copies of diagnostics, (such as
+diagnostics, or copies of diagnostics, (such as 'x-rays' or blood

-'x-rays' or blood work) that have been recently performed by your
+work) that have been recently performed by your veterinarian.

-the information does not make it here prior to your
+not make it here prior to your appointment.

 Usually surgery will NOT occur on the day of the appointment.